 Although a given, toys are commonly the main offender behind toilet clogs.
 Make sure to discuss with your children what is and isn’t appropriate to flush down the toilet.

 This may surprise you, but various soaps can clog drains faster than expected.
 This is largely due to the residue that builds up and causes other items to stick with it.
 Regulate the amount of shampoo, toothpaste, and other soaps down the drain to reduce the possibility of clogs.

 What to Do When Your Drain Clogs

-Ultimately, the best way to prevent clogged drains that result in costly repairs is by scheduling routine cleaning maintenance.
+Ultimately, the best way to prevent clogged drains that result in costly repairs is by scheduling routine cleaning maintenance with a licensed plumber.
 This ensures your drain withstands whatever goes inside it.
 Clogged drains can result in much bigger issues if not tended to properly.

 The experts at ServiceMark are here to help keep your drains clog-free and running smoothly.
+We offer plumbing services such as drain cleaning, water heater repair, and water line replacement.
 Don’t let clogged drains disrupt the routine in your home.
-Call us for routine maintenance or drain clearing and we’ll promise you a 1-year clog-free guarantee.
+Call our team of plumbers by phone at (302) 367-7915 for routine maintenance or drain clearing and we’ll promise you a 1-year clog-free guarantee.
 If that same drain ever clogs up again within 1 full year—no matter the reason—we’ll come back and unclog it again for free!

 ServiceMark has been your trusted expert for quality maintenance and drain clearing services since 1951.
 Our experienced plumbers receive more than 100 hours of technical training each year and can be counted for knowledgable, reliable plumbing service.
 With 24-hour service, seven days a week, and no emergency fees, we’re here when you need us the most.